tito300/dictionary-tests/README.md

 **install dependencies**

-first insure you have Node and npm installed and then install dependencies by running:
+first ensure you have Nodejs and npm (or yarn) installed and then install dependencies:

 ```
 npm install